Colorado State Penitentiary: Description

 All inmates at Colorado State Penitentiary are held in solitary confinement, officially termed Administrative Segregation (AdSeg).
 AdSeg inmates are all held in solitary cells on 23-hour lockdown for their entire sentence.
+CSP allows offenders out of their cells for an hour per day, including yard time.
 Such conditions have been held to be adverse for prisoners' mental health and can aggravate existing mental problems.

-CSP allows offenders out of their cells for an hour per day, including yard time.
+Prolonged solitary confinement has been argued to constitute torture and to violate international law.

 As of 2011 the prison has 984 prisoners.